amrdraz/inpire-me/README.md

 ###TODO

-Do server side rending
+- Do server side rending
-Make it look pretty
+- Make it look pretty
-Set it up as a fornt end app
+- Set it up as a fornt end app
-Enable CRUD API with mongodb
+- Enable CRUD API with mongodb
+- maybe cli?